saranramesh03/SpotifAI/README.md

 **OpenAI GPT-3**

 - SpotifAI uses OpenAI's GPT-3 model, specifically the DaVinci 3 engine.
 This is used to identify the mood of the song, by breaking it up into a list of one word tags.
-DaVinci 3 is also used to match those tags with specific songs.
+DaVinci 3 is also used to match those tags with specific songs from it's training data.

 **SpotiPy**